ONNC/onnc-umbrella/README.md

 tar zxf onnc-master.tar.gz --strip-components 1 -C /opt/onnc
 ```

-to extract the binary package at the target folder.

 Recompile with the same arguments `./build.sh dbg /opt/onnc`, or
-make with DESTDIR=./install-dbg to ensure the binaries are installed
+make with `DESTDIR=./install-dbg` to ensure the binaries are installed
 to the staged installation path instead of being installed directly to the
 target folder `/opt/onnc`.